 One department at a time

-Or, one department at a time Alternately, another phased implementation strategy for bigger organizations might be to implement one department at a time.
+Alternately, a phased implementation strategy might be appropriate for bigger organizations.
 For example, you could start with the Fundraising team and get them up and running, before moving on to the Executive team, and then the Programs team, and the Communications team, and so on.
 In this scenario, strong internal communication is often helpful so various teams understand why they are waiting for their day in the sun.

 Moving onto a sophisticated system like Salesforce is like upgrading from a rowboat to a jet.
 Anyone can jump in a rowboat and start paddling, but you can travel a lot farther a lot faster with someone who knows how to pilot the jet.
 Like a jet, an advanced CRM is not not plug and play.
 It's a living system that needs to be built carefully and thoughtfully, then monitored, protected, and improved going forward.
 Think again about the jet.
 Obviously you expect that your jet was built by skilled engineers, maintained by careful mechanics, and flown by experienced pilots.
 None of those are likely to be jobs for the summer intern.
 Same goes for your in-house Salesforce expertise.